schogini/docker_advanced_networking/docker_advanced_networking.md

 docker run -tid --rm --name nw-box1 --network net1 ubuntu:trusty
 ```

-Create another container named nw-box2 attached to the same custom network net1 in a different terminal window.
+Create another container named nw-box2 attached to the custom network net2 in a different terminal window.

 ```
-docker run -tid --rm --name nw-box2 --network net1 ubuntu:trusty
+docker run -tid --rm --name nw-box2 --network net2 ubuntu:trusty
 ```

 Execute the below commands to get the network details of the running containers.
-You will see that both the containers are connected to the same network net1.
+You will see the container nw-box1 connected to the net1 network and container nw-box2 connected to the net2 container.

 ```
 docker inspect nw-box1 --format '{{.NetworkSettings.Networks}}'
 docker inspect nw-box2 --format '{{.NetworkSettings.Networks}}'
 ```

 Attaching a network to a running container.
-Execute the below command to attach the custom network net2 to the running container nw-box2.
+Execute the below command to attach the custom network net1 to the running container nw-box2.

 ```
-docker network connect net2 nw-box2
+docker network connect net1 nw-box2
 ```

 Get the network details of running containers once again.
 You will see the container with name nw-box2 is now connected to two networks: net1 and net2, whereas the container with name nw-box1 is still connected to only one network, net1.